m-sarabi/rain-char/readme.md

 | `start` | Fresh starts the effect animation.
 It also acts as a restart |
 | `stop`  | Stops the effect and clears the canvas.                      |
 | `pause` | Pause/Play the animation.                                    |

+By playing with the options above, you can create a variety of effects.

+An example snow effect:

 ## Changelog